 The traffic analysis conducted for this SEPA Checklist reflected conditions with the Rainier Beach High School Replacement project complete and increased enrollment to its planned capacity of up to 1,600 students (a net increase of 838 students compared to the school's average enrollment over the past 4 years, an increase of 100 students over its original capacity, and below its historic peak enrollment of 2,159 students from 1967).
-Based on adjusted daily trip generation rates published for high schools by the Institute of Transportation Engineers, the replaced and expanded school is estimated to generate a net increase of about 1,300 trips per day (750 in, 750 out).
+Based on adjusted daily trip generation rates published for high schools by the Institute of Transportation Engineers, the replaced and expanded school is estimated to generate a net increase of about 1,300 trips per day (650 in, 650 out).
 The peak traffic volumes would continue to occur in the morning just before classes begin (300 trips between 8:00 and 9:00 a.m.) and in the afternoon around dismissal (20 trips between 3:15 and 4:15 p.m.).

-During the most recent academic year, the school was served by up to eight smaller special education (SPED) buses; no change to the number of buses is anticipated.
+During the early part of the 2019-20 school year (pre-COVID-19 pandemic), the school was served by up to eight smaller special education (SPED) buses; no change to the number of buses is anticipated.
 Other truck trips expected to continue serving the site include deliveries of food and supplies, trash and recycling pick-up, and occasional maintenance.
 Overall, school buses and small trucks likely represent about 3 percent of the total daily traffic.

-For more information about the anticipated school traffic generation, refer to Appendix A, Transportation Technical Report (Heffron Transportation Inc., June 2021).
+For more information about the anticipated school traffic generation, refer to Appendix A, Updated Transportation Technical Report (Heffron Transportation Inc., August 2021).